araobp/stm32-mcu/NUCLEO-F401RE/Wireless/README.md

 ## Bluetooth Low Energy

+They say Bluetooth 5 seems to be the way to go for edge AI.

+I saw several BLE-WiFi router products at a trade show held in Tokyo in April 2019.
+I am quite interested in them, so I develop a prototype of such a router.

 I use Microchip RN4020 that supports Bluetooth 4.x.

-They say Bluetooth 5 seems to be the way to go for edge AI.
+agent.py works as BLE-mqtt/WiFi router.

 **==> [BLE(Microchip RN4020)](./RN4020)**